-In addition, many taxi or Uber drivers in Medellín will know where Iglesia del Señor de las Misericordias is located.
+In addition, many taxi drivers in Medellín will know where Iglesia del Señor de las Misericordias is located.
 If not, just tell the driver “Iglesia del Señor de las Misericordias en Manrique – Calle 67 con Carrera 47.”

 Address: Calle 67 # 47-6, Manrique, Medellín

 Hours: The doors to this church are normally open in the morning, even when there is no mass.
 However, we recommend calling before going to make sure it is open.